drhsqlite/fossil-mirror/www/containers.md

 base layers.
 The end result is that each time you build a container from that image, the repo will be reset to its build-time state.
-Worse, restarting the container will do the same thing, since the base image layers are immutable in Docker.
+Worse, restarting the container will do the same thing, since the base image layers are immutable.
 This is almost certainly not what you want.

 The correct ways put the repo into the _container_ created from the